Courtney’s House Founder and Executive Director

 And remember there are four dynamics of control.
-It’s not, pimp controlled isn’t the only one, right?
+It’s not, pimp control isn’t the only one, right?
 There’s pimp control, gang control, family control and boys.

 TINA: And so 30% of our population is family control.
-And actually I believe if we did the right statistics in the US we would see that family control out outweighs pimp control.
+And actually I believe if we did the right statistics in the US we would see that family control out outweighs pimp control in the US.

 So for me, I guess it’s hard, being a survivor, it’s difficult to see things, other people, ways that aren’t a survivor.
 That don’t understand the real life.
 Right?